marazmiki/django-disguise/docs/source/about.rst

 About
 =====

-This application allows to a site superuser (or a some staff user authorized for the action) to *disguise* into an arbitrary user **without knowing own's password and without losing the original session**.
+This application allows a site superuser (or some staff user authorized for the action) to *disguise* into an arbitrary user **without knowing its password and without losing the original session**.

 Why "disguise"?
 ---------------